rystsov/mongodb-transaction-example/README.md

 - when read falls we must reread
 - if a transaction falls before commit we should start new transaction
-- if a transaction falls during commit we should check if it has passed and it if hasn't we should repeat the whole thansacion
+- if a transaction falls during commit we should check if it has passed and it if hasn't we should repeat the whole thansaction
 - if a transaction has passed then the tx object is removed

 #### States